Home >> Coaching >> Reverse Periodization

 There are also detractors of periodization in terms of the overall concept of periodization, as well as what model is best for what population.
 While this topic will be covered in another post, it is worth noting.

-But What Exactly Is Periodization?
+But What Is Periodization?

 Concerning sports training, periodization typically refers to organizing an annual training program into quantifiable blocks of time (i.e., periods or phases) that specific physiological areas are focused on.
 While there are different models and theories on periodization, the overall gist of periodization is the same – to program and highlight specific training variables in phases with the purpose of having an athlete reach their peak condition at a particular point in time… most often, their goal event.